MaiAbdulhamid/Udacity-Full-Stack-Development-Track/README.md

     - **Whether** the code runs.
     - **When** the code runs.
     - **How many** times the code runs.
-  - Control Flow: is the order in which statements are executed in a piece of code.
+  - **Control Flow**: is the order in which statements are executed in a piece of code.
-  - The default control flow is from top the bottom.
+  - The default control flow is from the top to the bottom.
   - Compound Statements change the default control flow.
-  ### The range function
+  ### 4.2- The range function
-  - the best programmers write fewer lines of code rather than more.
+  - The best programmers write fewer lines of code rather than more.
   - The list <code>[0, 1, 2, 3, 4, 5, 6]</code> has seven items, so we'll write <code>range(7)</code> instead.
-  ### Crunching numbers (1/2)
+  ### 4.3- Crunching numbers (1/2)
-  - Expression: Is apiece of code that resolves to some values.
+  - Expression: Is a piece of code that resolves to some values.
   - <code>5 + 9 * 2</code> -> Expression.
   - <code>+, * </code> -> Operators.
   - <code>5, 9, 2</code> -> Operands.